spiral/docs/basic/workers.md

 $app = \App\App::init(['root' => __DIR__]);
 ```

-Application Kernel initiates your application state and IoC configuration using set of bootloaders:
+Application Kernel initiates your application state and IoC configuration using a set of bootloaders:

 ```php
 class App extends Kernel